starikovm/phpunit-documentation-new/src/source/test-doubles.rst

 can be expressed using Prophecy's philosophy of prophecies and
 revelations:

-**Testing that a method gets called once and with a specified argument**
+**Example 9.17 Testing that a method gets called once and with a specified argument**

 .. code-block:: php
     :name: test-doubles.prophecy.examples.SubjectTest.php